0w3nM/python-portfolio3-memory-game/README.md

 * A live version of the game can be found here(https://mem-game-da6ccc61cfdb.herokuapp.com/)

 # Credits
-* I used the BattleShip game, as inspiration for layout and various codes and functions, from the Portfolio 3 section at[Code Institute](https://learn.codeinstitute.net/courses/course-v1:CodeInstitute+PE_PAGPPF+2021_Q2/courseware/b3378fc1159e43e3b70916fdefdfae51/605f34e006594dc4ae19f5e60ec75e2e/).
+* I used the BattleShip game, as inspiration for layout and various codes and functions, from the Portfolio 3 section at [Code Institute](https://learn.codeinstitute.net/courses/course-v1:CodeInstitute+PE_PAGPPF+2021_Q2/courseware/b3378fc1159e43e3b70916fdefdfae51/605f34e006594dc4ae19f5e60ec75e2e/).
 * My mentor Okwudiri Okoro, helped me with this idea and gave valueable guidance and feedback.
 * For the Limited Guess function [Stack Overflow](https://stackoverflow.com/questions/67260876/guessing-projects-how-to-add-guess-limit-python/) was used.
 * Another inspiration for layout and code, such as number of guesses was [Djangocentral](https://djangocentral.com/creating-a-guessing-game-in-python/).
-* Learning more on Modules was achieved through[W3Schools](https://www.w3schools.com/python/python_modules.asp/).
+* Learning more on Modules was achieved through [W3Schools](https://www.w3schools.com/python/python_modules.asp/).
-    - Along with the Time and Sleep module through[GeeksforGeeks](https://www.geeksforgeeks.org/python-time-module/) & [Python](https://docs.python.org/3/library/datetime.html/)
+    - Along with the Time and Sleep module through [GeeksforGeeks](https://www.geeksforgeeks.org/python-time-module/) & [Python](https://docs.python.org/3/library/datetime.html/)
-    - I gained further understanding of the Random Module through[Code Instiute](https://learn.codeinstitute.net/courses/course-v1:CodeInstitute+CPP_06_20+2020_T1/courseware/272f493b4d57445fbd634e7ceca3a98c/4ab3e01af44f4bf2828739c1d0591a45/) & [Python.org](https://docs.python.org/3/library/random.html/).
+    - I gained further understanding of the Random Module through [Code Instiute](https://learn.codeinstitute.net/courses/course-v1:CodeInstitute+CPP_06_20+2020_T1/courseware/272f493b4d57445fbd634e7ceca3a98c/4ab3e01af44f4bf2828739c1d0591a45/) & [Python.org](https://docs.python.org/3/library/random.html/).
     - As well as the System Module from [GeekforGeeks](https://www.geeksforgeeks.org/python-sys-module/).
 * Learning how to clear the screen was achieved also from [GeeksforGeeks](https://www.geeksforgeeks.org/clear-screen-python/).
 * Other inspirtaions came from YouTube videos such as [Tech With Tim](https://www.youtube.com/watch?v=J9RQcF7hhgA/) & [Case Digital](https://www.youtube.com/watch?v=XlZDv2BgTk4/)
-* To understand Error Handling more i used[W3Schools](https://www.w3schools.com/python/gloss_python_error_handling.asp/), [Stack Overflow](https://stackoverflow.com/questions/28377995/exception-handling-how-to-handle-invalid-datatype-in-user-input/) & [GeeksforGeeks](https://www.geeksforgeeks.org/python-exception-handling/).
+* To understand Error Handling more i used [W3Schools](https://www.w3schools.com/python/gloss_python_error_handling.asp/), [Stack Overflow](https://stackoverflow.com/questions/28377995/exception-handling-how-to-handle-invalid-datatype-in-user-input/) & [GeeksforGeeks](https://www.geeksforgeeks.org/python-exception-handling/).
 * When needing to validate empty or invalid input data, with code such as .isaplpha i used [W3Schools](https://www.w3schools.com/python/ref_string_isalpha.asp/)
 * The underscore that was needed for the for loop was researched through [CodeAcademy](https://discuss.codecademy.com/t/use-of-in-range/602290/)